 Workstand.
 On the one hand, this is a bit of a luxury; on the other being able to hold your bike steady and well clear of the floor makes any job easier.
 Your back will thank you for not leaning over a bike for hours on end too.

 Torque wrench.
 Expensive, but essential to prevent damage if you're wrenching carbon fibre or other super-light components.

 Sprocket tools.
+Two very specific bike tools here.
 To change your sprockets you’ll need a chain whip — to hold the sprockets in place — and a lockring tool to undo the nut that holds them in place.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.

 Our guides include links to websites where you can buy the featured products.
 Like most sites we make a small amount of money if you buy something after clicking on one of those links.
 We want you to be happy with what you buy, so we only include a product in a if we think it's one of the best of its kind.

 As far as possible that means recommending equipment that we have actually reviewed, but we also include products that are popular, highly-regarded benchmarks in their categories.